Today you are going to learn how to Print Then Cut images with your Cricut Maker or Explore.

 Print Then Cut Specifications

-There are a couple of things that you need to keep in mind before you start using this feature.
+It would be best to keep in mind a couple of things before you start using this feature.

 The second thing you need to consider is your machine’s specifications.
 This is what each machine is capable of.

 - Cricut Explore Family Machines: None of the Explore machines have the capability to Print Then Cut on different colors or very reflective material; make sure to print on white paper with a matte finish at all times.